-CREATE Professional Development Opportunities (PLOs)
+Early Childhood Education Professional Development Opportunities (PLOs)

-The CREATE Professional Development Opportunities are scheduled by the CREATE faculty team for the purpose of shared learning for the teacher candidates, mentor teachers and university supervisor.
-They are held after school one afternoon each semester, through the fall and spring.
+The Early Childhood Education Program's Professional Development Opportunities are scheduled by the Early Childhood Education faculty team for the purpose of shared learning for the teacher candidates, mentor teachers and university supervisor.
+They are held after school, one afternoon each semester, through the fall and spring.
 You will be given a calendar of events early each semester so that you can plan to attend each meeting.